resir014/resir014-tilde/_etc/jekyll-and-tilde-town.md

 $ mv poole-2.0.0 new-folder-name
 ```

-Now, `cd` to our new folder and open the `_config.yml` file with our favourite editor.
+Now, `cd` to our new folder and open the `_config.yml` file with your favourite editor.
 There are a few configuration settings that you will need to change, here are some of them:

 First, you will need to remove `relative_permalinks: true` from the config.